tfabris/TomServo/README.md

 Slicing:
 --------

 You may use any slicer to process the files.
-Instructions here are for Chitubox, since it has a free version.
+Instructions here are for Chitubox Basic v1.9.4.
 If you are using another slicer, find the equivalent features.

 Create a new project in the slicer and then: